smogon/pokemon-showdown/mods/gennext/README.md

   Orb recoil.

 - Twister is now a 80 base power Flying move with a 30% confusion chance

-- Mega Gengar now has Intimidate, and Mega Lucario now has Iron Fist

 - Diancie is released